rowaxl/simple-scrum-board/README.md

-# Simple Scrum Simulator
+# Simple Scurm Board

 ## Overview
-Web-based javascript application for learning scrum development.
-Objective of this app is managing the resoucres(Human and Tech), making tasks and release the product.
+React based web application for task board with iteration function.
+Tasks can drag-and-drop to move.
+Each iteration can calculate summary of planed and achived story points by burndown chart.
+Basically it save data on local storage, but cloud save and share to teamate.

+## Pages
+- Home (Select board)
+- Task Board
+- About

 ### Frameworks
 - Next.js